Insights and Perspectives

 The unemployment rate dropped to 4.8%, below the Geographic Solutions forecast of 5.3% and the WSJ forecast of 5.1%.
 The likely cause of such a decrease was many states ending their extended pandemic unemployment benefits.
 The unemployment rate forecast used internal data on job openings, job severances, job searchers, and the number of applications for unemployment benefits filed on Geographic Solutions state client sites.
 The forecast uses unemployment claims data from the USDOL.

 Job creation was strongest in Trade, Transportation, & Utilities (120,000), including 27,000 in Clothing and Clothing Accessories Stores.
 Professional & Business Services grew by roughly half that with 60,000 new jobs for the month.
 Leisure & Hospitality which had been a major source of job growth during the recovery expanded by only 74,000 jobs in September.
 Government and Education & Health Services employment fell.
 These were mostly due to the drop in education jobs in the private and public sector which had a combined loss of 180,000.
 September is typically a strong month in this category, so the seasonal adjustments apply a large reduction to education employment at that time.
-However, with the unusual pattern of this employment since the Covid-19 outbreak, this adjustment may no longer present an accurate portrayal of jobs in education.
+However, with the unusual pattern of this employment since the Covid-19 outbreak, this adjustment may no longer present an accurate portrayal of jobs in education

 After aggressively catching up to other sectors, Leisure & Hospitality employment has been weak the last two months.
 Employment in this area is still down 9.4% from its pre-pandemic level, far greater than any other industry.